romanf-dev/magnesium-rs/README.md

         static SCHED: Executor = Executor::new();

-It should be called inside interrupt handlers designated to actor's execution:
+It should be initialized once on startup and then called inside interrupt handlers designated to actor's execution:

         SCHED.schedule(...<the current interrupt vector number>...);